ayoublos/note-taking-note/README.md

 1. **Create a New Note**:
    - Click on the "New Note" button.
-   - Enter a title, category, and content for your note.
+   - Enter a title, category, and content
    - Click the "Submit" button to save the note.

 2. **Update a Note**: